cpfaff/rbefdata_paper/paper/rbefdata.md

             the recovery of soil, roots and leaves (a), relative leaf recovery (b), relative root recovery (c) and relative soil recovery (d).
 Significant differences as revealed by post hoc Tukey’s test (P < 0.05) are indicated by different letters.

-Our results demonstrate that species richness of mixtures increases system N retention in young subtropical tree plantations.
-Although relative soil recovery was highest compared with relative leaf and root recovery, soil recovery decreased with species richness (Fig. X).
-Thus, the observed positive relationship between species richness and system N retention is caused by an increase in relative N recovery of sapling biomass (fine roots and leaves) with higher species numbers in mixtures.
-Our findings suggest positive species diversity effects for an important ecosystem service, which is highly relevant for afforestation programmes as currently applied in China on a large scale.
-The positive relationship between species richness and system N retention suggests that mixed plantings even at the sapling stage of a restricted species pool may considerably increase N retention in subtropical forest systems even after a few years.
-This in turn has the potential to significantly reduce N losses and thus N accumulation in the leachate or groundwater (Lang et al.
-2013).

 ### Upload data